sanhaus/control-panel.en/help/sftp/using/ip-range-whitelisting.md

 ## Monitoring changes {#monitoring-changes}

-The **[!UICONTROL Job Logs]** in Control Panel home page let you monitor all changes that have been made to whitelisted IP addresses.
+The **[!UICONTROL Job Logs]** in the Control Panel home page let you monitor all changes that have been made to whitelisted IP addresses.

 For more on the Control Panel interface, refer to [this section](../../discover/using/discovering-the-interface.md).